apache/infrastructure-website/content/pages/asf-pelican-build.md

 Title: ASF-Pelican build process

-_TEXT MIGRATED BUT NOT EDITED YET_

-This website is built using [Pelican][pelican].
-Configure the build using the [pelicanconf.py][configure] settings.
+For websites using the ASf-Pelican template and the <a hreff="https://docs.getpelican.com/en/stable/" target="_blank">Pelican static site generator</a>, configure the build using the `pelicanconf.py` settings.

-## Pelican Theme
+## Pelican theme

 ```python
 # Theme
 THEME = './theme/apache'
 ```

-See [theme template][theme] for details about this site's theme.
+See [ASF-Pelican theme][asf-pelican-theme.html] for details about the ASF Theme.

 ## Plugins

-The Pelican environment is enhanced with plugins.
-Our environment has its own copy of the `asf` plugins, while the `pelican-build.py` script provides `pelican-gfm`.
+ASF-Pelican enhances the Pelican environment with plugins.
+Our environment has its own copy of the `asf` plugins, and the `pelican-build.py` script provides `pelican-gfm`.

 ```python
 # Pelican Plugins